ADGEfficiency/energy-py-talk/PITCHME.md

 ---?image=/assets/climate.png&size=auto 80%&color=#ffffff

+---?image=/assets/repo.png&size=auto 100%&color=#ffffff

+Note:
+- this is where I learnt how to use a computer

 ---

-computation + the climate problem
+computation to help solve the climate problem

 Note: